PasanBhanu/apisix-knative-kourier-routing-plugin/README.md

 **Step 3: Export Schema**

-Port forward the `apisix-admin` service and visit this api via browser `http://localhost:9080/v1/schema`.
+Port forward the `apisix` pod, control port and visit this api via browser `http://localhost:9090/v1/schema`.
 You can download the schema file.

 Create a configmap using the schema file as follows: